Quasi-periodic eruptions from mildly eccentric unstable mass transfer in galactic nuclei: Preliminaries

 \section{Preliminaries}

 We begin by presenting arguments that the four key results listed in \S \ref{sec:intro} are closely related.

 We consider a main-sequence star with a mass of $0.5 M_{*,0.5} M_\odot$ undergoing RLO at pericenter as it orbits a BH of mass $M_{\rm BH} = 10^6 M_{\rm BH,6} M_\odot$ with an orbital period of $P = 10 P_{10}$ hrs.
+In our model, it is possible for the star to produce two flares per orbit (see \S \ref{sec:inclined_orbits}), so the orbital period may be up to twice the average recurrence period of the fares.
+This ambiguity does not qualitatively affect our conclusions.

 The time dependence of the accretion rate generated by RLO depends on the eccentricity of the stellar orbit.
 For all but the most eccentric orbits, accretion on a viscous time can power a steady accreting source but cannot produce short duty cycle flares like QPEs.
 The reason is that the viscous time of the gas is much longer than the orbital period so that the gas accumulates for many orbital periods before accreting.
 Quantitatively, to produce a short duty cycle flare by {accretion} fed by RLO, one requires that the viscous time near pericenter in an eccentric orbit is significantly less than the orbital period.
 This in turn requires

 where $h = 0.1 h_{0.1}$ is the dimensionless thickness of the disk and $\alpha = 0.1 \alpha_{0.1}$ is the dimensionless viscosity, both of which set the viscous time of the disk.
 This eccentricity constraint is plausibly satisfied in \citet{King2022}'s models of QPE production by white dwarfs in highly eccentric orbits.
 Such models face, however, several significant challenges (\S \ref{sec:WD}).
 In addition, observations show that there is a persistent disk emitting between eruptions in several of the observed QPEs, inconsistent with the bulk of the disk accreting every orbital period; we return to this in \S \ref{sec:disk}.
 In this paper we focus on models of QPEs in which eq. (\ref{eq:eacc}) is {not} satisfied and instead the eccentricity is modest, say $e \sim 1/2$.
 We argue in \S \ref{sec:circularization} that the QPE emission is not directly powered by BH accretion, but rather is powered by circularization shocks as the mass lost at pericenter joins the ambient disk.